"I chose you and I commissioned you to go out and bear fruit, fruit that will last."

 From The Principal

-It has been great welcoming our Year 1 to Year 12 students back in recent days as we commence the 2019 College year.
-We look forward with great anticipation to welcoming our Kindergarten students next Monday.
-In particular, I wish to welcome all those students and their families who have joined the EAC community this week.
+It has been great welcoming our students back in recent days as we have commenced the 2021 College year.
+In particular, I wish to welcome all those students and their families who have joined the EAC community this year.
 I look forward to getting to know you and I am sure that in a very short period of time you will all feel part of our wonderful community.

-At the Whole College Assembly today, I encouraged the students to think about some goals to make 2019 a happy and rewarding year for all.
+At each Year commencement assembly, I encouraged the students to think about some goals to make 2021 a happy and rewarding year for all.
 I invited them to:

 We have a number of new staff who have joined the highly talented and motivated EAC staff.
 We welcome: